Loviisa: Hiking routes

 There are two historical and close to the nature walking routes in the city centre: Ehrensvärdinpolku and the Myllyharju walking route.
 Both routes are about two kilometres long.
 The Urheilupaviljonki, Harmaakallio, Tesjoki and Valko exercise paths are located slightly further away from the centre, serving as ski tracks in winter.
-There is a short hiking trail in Liljendal, and there are ski tracks in the Pernaja parish, Koskenkylä, Andersby, the Ruotsinpyhtää parish and Ruotsinkylä.
+There is a short hiking trail in Liljendal, and there are ski tracks in the Pernå parish, Koskenkylä, Andersby, the Ruotsinpyhtää parish and Ruotsinkylä.

 The Kukuljärvi hiking route is located near the Strömfors ironworks, starting from the Ruukki sports centre, with a large free-of-charge parking site.
 The route is about eight kilometres long, but an additional hike of two kilometres is needed to see the Branni cave.
 There are barbecue grills on the shore of lake Kukuljärvi and river Kymi.
 Because of the difficult terrain, the route is not accessible for people with limited mobility.
 The Kallen kierros hiking route, 11.5 kilometres long, is located in Liljendal and goes along much smoother terrain.

 Culture

 Museums

 The city museum of Loviisa was founded in 1904, and since the 1960s its main premises have been in the Komendantintalo house built in 1755.
 It has a basic exhibition and alternating theme exhibitions.
 The smithy museum of the Strömfors ironworks and the Viirilä homestead museum are part of the city museum of Loviisa.
 The smithy museum offers exhibits of the old ironworks and the way the smiths worked, whereas the Viirilä homestead museum offers exhibits of peasant and handicraft culture of previous centuries.

 There are also several private museums in Loviisa, of which the Maritime Museum is located the nearest to the city centre.
 It is located on the city's old harbour area in Laivasilta and is operated by the Loviisa Maritime History Foundation.
 The museum holds diverse exhibits of the city's maritime history, including models of ships, paintings, the parlor of an old steamship and other maritime things.
 The century-old harbour tugboat Onni also belongs to the foundation.

 The Jokela homestead museum is located in Ruotsinkylä in the northeastern part of the municipality, specialising in farming and forestry history.
 It is open on Sundays in July, and by appointment at other times.
-The Archipelago Museum in Rönnäs and the Isnäs steam engine museum are located on the western shore of the Pernajanlahti bay.
+The Archipelago Museum in Rönnäs and the Isnäs steam engine museum are located on the western shore of the Pernåviken bay.
 The Agricola museum is located in Koskenkylä and the "Finland's smallest shop museum" is located in Skinnarby, exhibiting items from the 1950s and 1960s.

 Libraries

 The main library of the city of Loviisa was located in the historically significant Club room building since 1998.
 Because of indoor air problems the library moved out of the premises in 2018 and into new premises in Alakaupunki.
-There are local libraries in Tesjoki, Liljendal and the Pernaja parish.
+There are local libraries in Tesjoki, Liljendal and the Pernå parish.
 There is also a library bus going around the city.
 The Loviisa library is part of the Helle library network common to many municipalities in Uusimaa.